Last updated on January 25th, 2026 at 08:33 am

 Hotel Price Range: $100USD to +$300USD

-If we judge a book by its cover then Ginza looks like a place where mere mortal tourist cannot afford a hotel or grace the pristine streets in worn down flip flops.
+If we judge a book by its cover, then Ginza looks like a place where mere mortal tourists cannot afford a hotel or grace the pristine streets in worn down flip flops.

 True, Ginza is geared towards upmarket local shoppers and travelers looking to live it up in a glitzy part of Tokyo.
 It’s one of the top fine shopping centers in the Tokyo area.
-If you don’t believe me check out GINZA SIX where you can find artwork from famous artist and purchase overpriced t-shirts printed in China.
+If you don’t believe me, check out GINZA SIX, where you can find artwork from famous artists and purchase overpriced t-shirts printed in China.

-Even though the streets of Ginza are lined with high end shopping centers, oddly enough I find hotels in Ginza less expensive than Shibuya.
+Even though the streets of Ginza are lined with high end shopping centers, oddly enough, I find hotels in Ginza less expensive than in Shibuya.

 I’m not into brand name goods and shopping for luxury items.
 But I never count Ginza out as one of the best areas to stay in Tokyo for tourists on their first trip to Japan.